juliusunscripted/python-ideas/robotframework-tips/robotframework_tips/examples/failing_test_with_exception/README.md

-# failing test caes with exception
+# failing test case with exception

+- this test case can be used as an example for
+	- structured logging with robot framework and structlog
+	- custom listener for full traceback logging

 ## run test case